-The antihypertensive effects of valsartan have been evaluated in a clinical study in pediatric patients from 6 to 16 years of age [see Clinical Studies (14.1)].
-The pharmacokinetics of valsartan have been evaluated in pediatric patients 1 to 16 years of age [see Clinical Pharmacology (12.3)].
-The adverse experience profile of valsartan was similar to that described for adults [see Adverse Reactions (6.1)].
+The antihypertensive effects of Valsartan have been evaluated in a clinical studies in pediatric patients from 6-16 years of age [see Clinical Studies (14.1)].
+The pharmacokinetics of Valsartan have been evaluated in pediatric patients 1 to 16 years of age [see Clinical Pharmacology (12.3)].
+The adverse experience profile of Valsartan was similar to that described for adults [see Adverse Reactions (6.1)].